diedeno/NoteMappers/Reference Manual.md

 EXAMPLE 1.

-## Adaptive Mapper {#adaptive-mapper}
+## Adaptive Mapper

 The Adaptive Mapper is designed to recognize and apply maps originating from various NoteMapper plugins: Note to Note, Pc to Pc, and Pitch to Pitch; plus maps derived from music notation using the Map Assistant plugin.
 Maps (which are just comma-separated lists of numbers) can be copied from any of these sources and pasted into the Adaptive Mapper Input window.
 To store a map for future use, simply paste it as text in a score or text file.

 Once a map is entered, click **Apply** to process the currently selected passage, or the entire score if nothing is selected.
 The Adaptive Mapper is responsive to scores with [transposing instruments](https://musescore.org/en/handbook/transposition#transposing-instruments), when it applies maps originating from the Note to Note and Pc to Pc plugins.
 For details, see the documentation for these plugins.
-Finally, maps produced by the Map Assistant, using the "Note to Note" or "Pc to Pc" formats inherit the same behavior, and the "12 spelled PCs" format is treated similarly.
+Finally, maps produced by the Map Assistant using the "Note to Note" or "Pc to Pc" formats inherit the same behavior, and the "12 spelled PCs" format is treated similarly.

 #### Map Sources